How to Remove the Upgrade PHP Warning in WordPress

 The current version of PHP is PHP7.
 There was a PHP6, but a lot of people didn't like it and it wasn't widely adopted.
 That's why most systems, web hosts, and platforms skip from PHP5 to PHP7 without allowing PHP6 as an option.

-PHP End of Life
+Php End Of Life

 PHP5 was so popular for so long that most people simply don't want to change.
 It's not as simple as clicking a few buttons in your web hosting control panel; often times, you'll need to manually update or chain-update your platform as well.
 Newer versions of WordPress might not work on PHP5, but older versions won't work on PHP7, so no matter what you update when, there's going to be some downtime.
 For major businesses, that downtime can be killer.